MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ---
 title: Windows App SDK deployment guide for fx-dependent non-MSIX-packaged apps
-description: This article provides instructions for deploying unpackaged apps that use the Windows App SDK. ms.topic: article ms.date: 05/21/2021
+description: This article provides guidance about deploying non-MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
+Non-MSIX-packaged apps include sparse-packaged and unpackaged apps. ms.topic: article ms.date: 04/04/2022
 keywords: windows win32, windows app development, Windows App SDK ms.author: stwhi
 author: stevewhims
 ms.localizationpriority: medium
 ---

 # Windows App SDK deployment guide for fx-dependent non-MSIX-packaged apps

-This article provides guidance about deploying framework-dependent non-[MSIX](/windows/msix)-packaged apps that use the Windows App SDK to other computers.
+This article provides guidance about deploying framework-dependent non-MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
+Non-MSIX-packaged apps include sparse-packaged and unpackaged apps.

 ## Overview